Tap the text to show or hide reading controls.

 What if what the magic circle responded to wasn’t Arden’s mana at all?

-She had been mulling over the exact same thing.
+She’d been mulling over the exact same thing.

 Yeesh, look at the goosebumps.The chills!